 We were the leading partner in this project, co-operating with consultancy and design companies SWECO, JV PROJEKT VH and VODIS.
 The main task was to develop the overall master plan of Olomouc’s water system while working smartly within the allocated budget.

-Using MIKE URBAN+ for priority reconstruction development
+Using MIKE URBAN+ (now MIKE+) for priority reconstruction development

 The project—commissioned in December 2012 based on Olomouc’s city development plan and slated to continue into year 2030—comprised three phases covering the city’s water management conditions.
 In laying the foundation to start off the development, our team elaborated an update of the urban drainage master plan, produced a new water supply master plan and processed a drainage area study.
 These components were connected into the next fourth phase, that is, the reconstruction plan of future developments.
 This reconstruction plan evaluated the necessity of water infrastructure repairs and assessed the technical and economic aspects of developments in the pipeline.

-The modelling provided the simulation needed to evaluate both present and future conditions and MIKE URBAN+ allowed us to prioritise the areas to be developed within the reconstruction plan.
+The modelling provided the simulation needed to evaluate both present and future conditions and MIKE URBAN+ (now MIKE+) allowed us to prioritise the areas to be developed within the reconstruction plan.
 Project results were then delivered in both paper and digital format.

 Our approach addressed long-standing challenges faced by the client, including concerns especially in these areas: